Indonesia quake survivor grieves 11 relatives as he rebuilds

 CIANJUR, Indonesia (AP) — Enjot was tending his cows in the hills near his home when the earth shook.

-The 5.6 magnitude earthquake killed at least 268 people, including 11 of Enjot’s family members.
+The 5.6 magnitude earthquake killed more than 265 people, including 11 of Enjot’s family members.
 His sister-in-law and her two children were hurt, among the hundreds injured in Monday’s quake.

 Now, Enjot is visiting his hospitalized loved ones and trying to rebuild his shattered life, one of thousands of Indonesians reeling from the disaster.